tal-moshayov/step-heroku-deploy/README.md

 # Heroku deployment step

-The step assumes you have a heroku deployment target configured in wercker.

-## What is new?

-* Fix wrong option check.
+Deploy your code to Heroku.
+This step requires that you deploy to a Heroku deploy target.

+You can optionally use a wercker ssh key (using `key-name`), which is highly recommended.

+# What's new

+* Only call `heroku keys:remove` if a ephemeral key was used (wercker/step-heroku-deploy#2).
+* Update README.

 # Options

-## key-name

-* type: string
-* optional: true (default: `empty`, which means this step will generate a new key and adds it to heroku via the api.)
-* description: specify the name of the key that should be used for this deployment.
+* `key-name` (optional) Specify the name of the key that should be used for this deployment.
+If left empty, a temporary key will be created for the deployment.

 # Example